Bir Hakeim

 Although the Afrika Corps captured Tobruk ten days later, the delay imposed on the Axis offensive by the defence of Bir Hakeim influenced the cancellation of Operation Herkules, the planned German invasion of the Suez Canal and Malta.
-The stand by the Free French gave the defeated and retreating British Eighth Army enough time recover from its heavy losses, and to reorganize.
+The stand by the Free French gave the defeated and retreating British Eighth Army enough time to recover from its heavy losses and to reorganize.
 The British then stopped the German advance at the First Battle of El Alamein.
 The Algerian and Moroccan units of the 1st Free French Division gave birth to the French Expeditionary Corps under the command of Général Alphonse Juin, future Maréchal de France, and Général Joseph de Goislard de Monsabert.
-They were also instrumental in the Battle of Monte Cassino.
-There, the 3rd Division d'Infanterie Algérienne (3rd DIA), and the Groupement des Tabors Marocains of Général Augustin Guillaume were recognized in breaking through the German defences of the Gustav Line.
+They also took part in the Battle of Monte Cassino.
+There the 3rd Division d'Infanterie Algérienne (3rd DIA) and the Groupement des Tabors Marocains of Général Augustin Guillaume were recognized in breaking through the German defences of the Gustav Line.

 This battle would serve as the namesake for Bir-Hakeim (Paris Métro), a station on the Paris Métro, and Pont de Bir-Hakeim, a bridge.

-Bir Hakeim was also the site of a daring rescue during World War I. On 14 March 1916, Major Hugh Grosvenor led an armoured car squadron, part of the Western Frontier Force, to Bir Hakeim after having traveled 120 miles across the desert from Sollum.
+Bir Hakeim had been the site of a daring rescue during World War I. On 14 March 1916 Major Hugh Grosvenor led an armoured car squadron, part of the Western Frontier Force, to Bir Hakeim after having travelled 120 miles across the desert from Sollum.
 There they rescued 91 British POWs from HMS Tara and HMT Moorina.
 German U-boats had captured the British sailors after torpedoing their vessels and had turned their prisoners over to the local Senussi, who were allied with the Germans.

 As a result of the Italo-Turkish War (1911-1912), Italy captured the Ottoman Tripolitania Vilayet (province), which became known as Italian Libya.
 The Italian army stationed a unit of its Zaptié Meharista at Bir Hakeim.